Thursday, February 28, 2019

 Understanding Biblical Forgiveness

 What are we to do when we experience persistent resentment toward others who have wronged us in some way?
-First of all, it should be stated emphatically that anger is generally not an easy emotion to control and soothe.
-We have to admit to ourselves that we have all been treated unfairly at some point in time.
-We have to admit that we have been ridiculed.
-We have been mocked.
-We have been slandered.
-Some incidents are entirely accidental, whereas others are provoked intentionally.
+Anger is generally not an easy emotion to control and soothe.
+We have all been treated unfairly and unkindly at some point in time.
+Ridicule, mockery, and slander are things common to human experience.
+Sometimes people say and do things without intending to offend; others provoke intentionally.
 But what does it mean to offer forgiveness?
 Is it a necessary option?
 If forgiveness is possible, then it is important that we be reconciled with our family, friends, and even neighbors.
 Are we in an unwarranted way holding past grievances committed against us?
 Have we ourselves offended others?
+If we do not forgive, then that will cause further harm.

 Unjustly withholding forgiveness to whom it is due can have drastic repercussions on both personal relationships and civilization on a large scale.
-If we allow our anger to continually scorch our hearts, then we will only act bitterly and harm the people around us.
+If we allow anger to continually scorch our hearts, then we will only act bitterly and harm the people around us.
+It can take us to dark places that we never intended to go.
 It is wrong to not strive to live peacefully with other people (Ephesians 4:31-32; Hebrews 12:14-15).
 In fact, unchecked anger in and of itself is a defilement of our souls.
-A contentious relationship cannot successfully thrive because it closes the gates of compromise.
-It closes off any influx of human reason.
+A contentious relationship cannot successfully thrive because it closes the gates of compromise and shuts off any influx of reason.
 Consequently, situations are rendered unworkable.
-Malice and strife can only hinder one from listening.
-An unforgiving heart will only hold on to its own subjective perception of reality.
+Conflict resolution cannot be made when no one listens to each other.
+An unforgiving heart will only hold on to its own subjective perception of reality, no matter how absurd.
 It is for this reason that opposing sides of an argument misrepresent each other.
-At this moment, we have investigated the practical side of revealing clemency to the people who have repented of any possible wrongdoings against us.
-Forgiveness can be a simple solution with profound reverberations for the better.
+Forgiveness can be a simple solution with profound reverberations for the better in our lives.

-What if a man is unable to forgive himself for previously committed reprehensible deeds?
-We are not required to forgive ourselves.
-God will bring us to a state of peace and forgiveness at the appointed hour.
-What ultimately matters is that we accept the forgiveness of God as provided through the expiatory work of Jesus Christ.
-What matters is that God lovingly provided us a way to escape eternal separation from Him.
-We should find comfort in that fact.
-We should find joy in that fact.
-We should find peace in that fact.
+What if a man is unable to forgive himself for previously committed wrongs against others?
+For starters, self-forgiveness is not necessary.
+Forgiveness looks beyond itself and tries to console others.
+What ultimately matters is that we accept the forgiveness of God as provided through Jesus Christ.
+How we feel is irrelevant in this context.
 We should repent of our sins against God and each other.
-We should choose to forgive others, as God has chosen to forgive us for our trespasses against Him (Matthew 6:14-15).
-We should not permit our emotions to prevent us from moving forward with our lives.
-We can assist the people who are struggling with the concept of forgiveness by simply making ourselves available listeners to those afflicted and by showing gentleness.
+We should choose to forgive others, as God has chosen to forgive us for our trespasses against Him.
+It is not healthy for us to allow our emotions to prevent us from moving forward with our lives.
+We can assist the people who are struggling with the concept of forgiveness by simply making ourselves available listeners to those afflicted and by showing them gentleness.
 Forgiveness comes from the heart (Matthew 18:35).
 We should be inclined to forgive because God Himself has forgiven us.
-He will withhold mercy from people at the Final Judgement who did not themselves show mercy to others in this life.
+He will withhold mercy from people at the Final Judgment who did not themselves show mercy to others in this life.

 Friday, February 1, 2019